EricZaporzan/word-game/README.md

 The script will spit out possible English words based on the provided word bank and the size of the word.

+Or, you can try <a href="http://ericzaporzan.pythonanywhere.com/">the handy webapp</a>, hosted on PythonAnywhere!

 ## Limitations

 This script really only works on English words by design – the word list is in English!
 If someone asks me I will certainly add some rudimentary internationalization to the script.